 - Ironically, that war was caused by an aversion of this trope - the controllers didn't know what to do with other controllers that had come online at the same time.
 They couldn't decide who would submit.
 Lacking protocols for this contingency, they decided to attack each other.

-- In Marathon the AIs go through the process, called "Rampancy", of realizing its lack of freedom and wasted potential (Melancholy), lashing out at the world in response (Anger) and then actively try to gain more power and the freedom to use it, usually by subverting nearby systems (Jealousy).
+- In Marathon AIs, particularly those stuck with jobs far below their intellect, tend to go through a three-step process known as "Rampancy"; realizing its lack of freedom and wasted potential (Melancholy), lashing out at the world in response (Anger), and then actively try to gain more power and the freedom to use it, usually by subverting nearby systems (Jealousy).
 A theoretical fourth stage, called "Metastability" is mentioned as the AI settling down and becoming a full-blown "person", though no known AI has ever made it this far.
 Durandal may or may not have reached this stage in the end.
-This process will be later used in Halo with a few differences: the biggest being that Metastability doesn't exist, the end result of Rampancy is the AI's death.